-Knee replacement surgery is a medical operation that helps repair joints by replacing damaged parts with prosthetic components made from metal or plastic.
-This surgery typically takes around one to two hours and is usually done to help alleviate chronic knee pain.
+Knee replacement surgery is a medical operation that helps repair joints by replacing damaged parts with prosthetic components usually made from metal or plastic.
+This surgical procedure typically takes around one to two hours and is usually done to help alleviate chronic knee pain.

 Types of knee replacement surgery

 - Total knee replacement surgery.
-Involves a total replacement of ligaments and joints from the thigh bone (or femur) to the connecting part of your shin (or tibia);
+Involves a total replacement of ligaments and joints from the thigh bone (femur) to the connecting part of your shin (tibia).

-- Revision knee replacement.
-Also known as complex knee replacement surgery, revision knee replacements are required when an existing prosthesis is worn out and needs to be swapped with a new one;
+- Revision knee replacement (also known as complex knee replacement surgery).
+Performed when an existing prosthesis is worn out and needs to be swapped with a new one.

 - Partial knee replacement.
-Is where your knee might have damaged ligaments that need replacing, while conserving others that might still be in good condition.
+Where your knee might have damaged ligaments that need replacing while conserving others that might still be in good condition.

 - Kneecap replacement.
-Unlike total knee replacement surgery, only the kneecap (or patella) is replaced with a metal or plastic prosthetic.
+When, unlike total knee replacement surgery, only the kneecap (patella) is replaced with a metal or plastic prosthetic.

 When would I need knee replacement surgery?